 As part of the Admissions process, selected short-listed applicants must attend an interview.

-If there are too many qualified applicants for the number of seats, the following criteria will be used to select the class:
+All students will be selected using the following criteria:

 1. The cumulative grade point average of the required English, biology, chemistry and mathematics courses contributes its actual points - e.g., a GPA of 3.2 contributes 3.2 points.
-4

-2. 30 credits or more at the post-secondary level, or 1-year equivalency, contributes 2 points

-A completed "Medical Laboratory Technology Career Investigation Report" contributes up to 4 points.
-4

-4. A completed "Self-Report on Suitability" contributes 1 point.

-5. Residents of BC or the Yukon will be awarded 1 point.

-6. Persistent interest in the program, as shown by continuing qualified applications, contributes 1 point.

-7. The interview contributes up to 5 points 5 --- --- --

-Total possible points 18
+4.00 2.
+30 credits or more at the post-secondary level, or 1-year equivalency, contributes 2 points 2 3.
+A completed "Medical Laboratory Technology C areer Investigation Report" contributes up to 4 points.
+Note: This is the primary means of selection for the interview.
+4 4.
+A completed "Self-Report on Suitability" contributes 1 point.
+1 5.
+Residents of BC or the Yukon will be awarded 1 point.
+1 6.
+Persistent interest in the program, as shown by con 1- tinuing qualified applications, contributes 1 point.
+1 7.
+The interview contributes up to 5 points 5 То tal possible points 18